Kitchen Exhaust Cleaning

 The range hoods above your cooktop are absolutely essential for any commercial kitchen, not only for your employees’ benefit but as a Health and Safety Inspection requirement.
 Range hoods prevent exhaust fumes, smoke, grease vapor, moisture and heat from spreading to the rest of the building and is a point of inspection for your local Fire Marshal.

 Your grease duct has a very important role in preventing kitchen fires.
+We’ll be happy to set up great grease ducts for excellent fire protection Omaha.
 These ducts are designed to vent grease-laden vapors from any cooking equipment.
 It is very important that you keep your grease duct up to date and frequently make sure that it is working properly.
-Advanced Fire and Safety offers inspections for your grease duct, and we’ll make sure that your grease duct is working perfectly, as well as offer up suggestions for replacements or upgrades when necessary.
+Advanced Fire & Safety offers inspections for your grease duct, and we’ll make sure that your grease duct is working perfectly, as well as offer up suggestions for replacements or upgrades when necessary.

 Containment systems will help prevent roof damage and prevent OSHA violations.
 These catch grease before it reaches the roof which protects it from leaking.
 Let our AFS technicians empty the grease collection boxes on each occasion when we service your account.
-Choose the containment option for you.
+Choose the containment option for you and we’ll do the dirty work for great fire protection Omaha.

-NFPA 96 – Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations (2011 Edition).
+NFPA 96 — Standard for Ventilation Control and Fire Protection Omaha of Commercial Cooking Operations (2011 Edition).

 4.1.8 — All interior surfaces of exhaust system shall be accessible for cleaning and inspection purposes.